Edin Husić

-Edin Husić (born 10 November 1985) is a Bosnian former professional footballer who played as a forward.
+Edin Husić (born 10 November 1985) is a retired Bosnian former professional footballer who played as a forward.

-Club career

 In 2014 Husić joined FK Sloboda Tuzla.
 He has spent the latter years of his career in the German lower leagues.

 International career

 Husić made his debut for Bosnia and Herzegovina in a May 2006 friendly match away against South Korea and has earned a total of two caps (and one unofficial), scoring no goals.
 His second international was a June 2008 friendly match against Azerbaijan.

+Coaching career

+Following his playing career, Husić worked as a youth coach for Schwarz-Weiß Essen, a club located in Essen, where Husić also resided.
+Later, Husić opened his own football school, 'Edin Husic Fußballschule'.